HDMI Cable Types: All You Need to Know

 what is hdmi used for

-The history of HDMI
+The History of HDMI

 Before HDMI was created, there are several interfaces for transmitting audio and video data such as DVI and components.
 For example, DVI is commonly used in the past that can only transmit video signals, suitable for a computer monitor.